-You could take on a few clients and keep it small, or keep scaling up and turn it into a full-time business.
+You could take on a few clients and run a small side business or scale up and turn it into a full-time business.
 If you represent investors as a buyer’s agent, offering property management services could be a natural extension of your services.
-You could also start a separate property management company and hire others to do the work, rather than doing it all yourself.
+You could also start a separate property management company and hire others to do the work rather than doing it all yourself.

-If you have any of your own investment properties, acting as your own property manager could be an ideal way to break into this business.
+If you own investment properties, acting as your own property manager could be an ideal way to break into this business.

-To learn more, please see How to Start a Profitable Property Management Company.
+Please see How to Start a Profitable Property Management Company to learn more.

 2. Rental Properties

-Investing in rental properties is another excellent way to make use of your knowledge and earn supplemental income as a real estate investor.
-You can purchase properties, renovate them (if needed), and then rent them out to tenants.
+Investing in rental properties is another excellent way to use your knowledge and earn supplemental income as a real estate investor.
+You can purchase properties, renovate them (if needed), and rent them out to tenants.

-This can be a great passive income stream, and it’s an ideal side hustle if you’re already working as a licensed real estate agent because you’re likely to come across new listings faster than the average person.
-You’ll also save money when you purchase the property by acting as your own buyer’s agent.
+This can be a great passive income stream, and it’s an ideal side hustle if you’re already working as a licensed real estate agent.
+You’ll likely come across new listings faster than the average person, so you’ll have an advantage.
+You’ll also save money by acting as your buyer’s agent when you purchase the property.

 No matter which strategy you choose, investing in rental properties is a great way to earn extra income as a real estate agent and build long-term wealth.